-Gary Grimm has advised and represented many business, public agency, and individual clients in water quality related matters at the local, state and federal level.
+Gary Grimm has advised and represented many business, public agency, and individual clients in water quality related matters at the local, state, and federal level.
 These water quality cases have included:

-- Permitting, compliance issues, and enforcement response
+- Permit issuance, implementation, compliance, and enforcement response actions

-- Groundwater contamination investigation and remediation
+- Groundwater contamination investigation, site cleanup, remediation, and closures

 - Surface water regulation

-- Municipal, industrial, and construction-related stormwater runoff
+- Municipal, construction activity, and industrial stormwater runoff cases

 - Wastewater discharge and reclamation